Haraj-backend/hex-monscape/docs/reference/hex-architecture.md

 Unlike its sibling architectures which focus on layers like `Clean Architecture` & `Onion Architecture`, `Hexagonal Architecture` focus on business logic.
 This what make it very easy to understand & implement because it is focus on what's matter.

 When everyone can easily understand our code, this means everyone in the team will be able to handle it.
-This means when we are getting sick or going on vacation, someone from our team could easily cover our back.
+This means when we are getting sick or going on vacation, someone from our team can easily cover our back.
 This is what it means to have maintainable code.

 On top of that, `Hexagonal Architecture` also provide a very good way to write automated tests for our code.
 This is because it clearly separate the business logic from its dependencies.
 So we can easily mock the dependencies when writing the tests.